drcmda/react-contextual/README.md

 # Why

-[Reacts new context api is very powerful albeit very low-level as it does not prescribe patterns and can cause some issues if used naively.](https://github.com/drcmda/react-contextual/blob/master/PITFALLS.md) `react-contextual` makes creating, sharing and consuming context easier, maps context values to component props similar to how redux operates, takes care of nesting, renders only when necessary and provides a small store for state distribution.
+Reacts new context api is very powerful albeit very low-level as it does not prescribe patterns and can cause some issues if used naively. `react-contextual` makes creating, sharing and consuming context easier, maps context values to component props similar to how redux operates, takes care of nesting, renders only when necessary and provides a small store for state distribution.

+Click [this link](https://github.com/drcmda/react-contextual/blob/master/PITFALLS.md) for as more detailed explanation.

 # Installation